Mitford family: Mitford sisters

-On the outbreak of the Second World War, their political views came into sharper relief.
-"Farve" remained a conservative who had long favoured the Chamberlain approach of appeasing Germany, but once Britain declared war on Germany, he returned to being an anti-German British patriot and discarded his previous sympathy for the Nazis, while "Muv" continued her fascist sympathies and usually supported her fascist children.
+After the Nazi Regime started the Invasion of Poland, the Second World War began and their political views came into sharper relief.
+"Farve" remained a conservative who had long favoured Neville Chamberlain's approach of appeasing Nazi Germany.
+Once Britain declared war on Germany, he returned to being an anti-German British patriot.
+"Muv" continued her fascist sympathies and usually supported her fascist children.
 The couple separated in 1943 as a result of this conflict.

 Nancy, a moderate socialist, worked in London during the Blitz and informed on her fascist siblings to the British authorities.
-Pamela remained seemingly non-political, although according to her sister Nancy, Pamela and Derek Jackson were virulent anti-Semites verbally during World War II who had called for all Jews in England to be killed, and also wanted an early end to the war with Germany before England lost any more money.
+Pamela remained seemingly non-political, although according to her sister Nancy, Pamela and Derek Jackson were virulent anti-Semites verbally during World War II, who had called for all Jews in England to be killed, and wanted an early end to the war with Nazi Germany before England lost any more money.

-Tom, a fascist, refused to fight Germany but volunteered to fight against Imperial Japan; he was killed in action in Burma in 1945.
+Tom refused to fight Germany but volunteered to fight against Imperial Japan.
+He was killed in action in Burma in 1945.
 Diana, also a fascist, married to Sir Oswald Mosley, leader of the British Union of Fascists, was imprisoned in London from May 1940 until November 1943 under Defence Regulation 18B.
 Unity, fanatically devoted to Hitler and Nazism, was distraught over Britain's war declaration against Germany on 3 September 1939, and tried to commit suicide later that day by shooting herself in the head.
 She failed in the suicide attempt, but suffered brain damage that eventually led to her early death in 1948.

-Jessica, a communist, had moved to the US, but her husband Esmond Romilly, a Republican veteran from the Spanish Civil War who volunteered for the Royal Canadian Air Force in World War II, died in 1941 when his bomber developed mechanical problems over the North Sea and went down.
-In numerous letters Jessica said that her daughter Constancia received a pension from the Canadian government after Esmond's death until she turned 18.
+Jessica, a communist, had moved to the U.S., but her husband Esmond Romilly, a Republican veteran from the Spanish Civil War who volunteered for the Royal Canadian Air Force in World War II, died in 1941 when his bomber developed mechanical problems over the North Sea and went down.
+In many letters Jessica said that her daughter Constancia received a pension from the Canadian government after Esmond's death until she turned 18.

 The strong political rift between Jessica and Diana left them estranged from 1936 until their deaths, although they did speak to each other in 1973, as their eldest sister Nancy was on her deathbed.
 Aside from Jessica and Diana's estrangement, the sisters kept in frequent contact with each other in the decades after World War II.
 The sisters were prolific letter-writers, and a substantial body of correspondence still exists, principally letters between them.